 Here’s a good example of a question to ask.
-I was traveling with our COO once.
+The author was traveling with his COO once.
 A very nice lady and a road warrior.
-At the time, I’d not yet have TSA Precheck.
+At the time (many years ago, mind you) the author did not yet have TSA Precheck.
 She did.
-I queried her on the process, value, etc. It was great info and put me over the line to finally go get it myself.
+After querying her on the process, value, etc, the author learned some great info and it was enough to put him over the line to finally go get it.
+Good conversation fodder.

 7) Let them do most of the talking (some bosses love to talk…)

 If they are a great boss they will let YOU do the talking.
 The smart ones always do this (and even help the conversation along).
 This is an opportunity to maybe see behind the curtain on the business, see how the sausage gets made if you will.
 Let them show you.

 Listen attentively, ask good questions (see below for more on this), and learn.